LookItVal/OutpostProjectManager/README.md

   -BY 1.4
 - [ ] Add function to add new page in the OPD
   - By 1.5
+- [ ] Split app into multiple sub bound apps so they can make use of onSelectionChange(e)
+  - By 1.5
+- [ ] Turn the rest of the app into a web app and send http requests to each other to run functions.
+  - By 1.5
 - [ ] Link calendar bookings and specific lines of the reconciliation sheet.
   - BY 1.6
 - [ ] Fill calendar booking sidebar with info from the reconciliation sheet.